Grin Brand Creation, Brand Signature, Packaging Design and Communications

 New Zealand's oral care market was brimming with natural toothpastes and eco-friendly toothbrushes.
 Standing out was a challenge.
 Big players relied on tired marketing formulas and "Big Chem" packaging, leaving a gap for a brand focused on clean, pure ingredients.

-Grin entered the scene as a challenger.
-It championed natural ingredients that were both effective ("straight up and simple; efficacious") and good for you ("appealing to adults and children...natural ingredients...without the nasties").
-Sea salt, Magnolia bark extract, Manuka oil, and Bee propolis were just some of the ingredients that gave Grin a strong point of difference.
-Everything, from product to packaging, was crafted with a low environmental impact and sourced from natural New Zealand ingredients.
+Grin Natural Products came in as a competitor.
+It promoted natural ingredients that were both effective ("straight up and simple; efficacious") and good for you ("appealing to adults and children...natural ingredients...without the nasties").
+Grin stood out because it had sea salt, magnolia bark extract, manuka oil, and bee propolis, among other things.
+Everything, from the product itself to the packaging, was made with a low impact on the environment and used only natural ingredients from New Zealand.

 The name itself was carefully chosen.
 After meticulous selection, "Grin" emerged – a single word that conjures a pure smile in the mind.
 Simplicity and clarity extended to the brand and packaging.
 Crisp colors hinted at flavors, while rich dark blues provided presence and solidity.